talandar/arcadia-setting-page/docs/index.md

 First, an [[above the table note]] on the setting.
 Not required reading, but may be helpful for understanding why the setting is how it is.

+This is a work in progress.
+Anytime you see pairs of brackets with text in them `[[Page Name]]` that is an unfinished page that will hopefully appear soon.

 ## The Floating Continents
 Ten large floating continents hover over a [[Void Below]], each elementally charged.  [[Airship]]s are the only way of travel between continents.
 ### [[Acid Wastes]]